tzirtzi/flutter_trip_cost_calc/README.md

 - Two ways to enter consumption ( distance per unit of fuel or fuel units per 100 distance)
 - Handling of both , or . as decimal marks
 - Landscape rotation is supported
--
-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: